Ghost-Developmentx/cashly-ai/docs/tasks.md

 # Cashly-AI Improvement Tasks

 This document contains a detailed list of actionable improvement tasks for the Cashly-AI codebase.
 Each task is logically ordered and covers both architectural and code-level improvements.

 ## Architecture Improvements

 1. [ ] Implement a proper layered architecture
     - [ ] Separate business logic from API endpoints in app.py
     - [ ] Create a clear separation between controllers, services, and data access layers
     - [ ] Move Flask route handlers to a dedicated controllers directory

 2. [ ] Refactor large service classes into smaller, focused components
     - [ ] Split FinLearningService into separate NLP, intent classification, and learning components
     - [ ] Split AssistantFactory into separate classes for each assistant type
     - [ ] Create a common base class for all assistant configurations

 3. [ ] Implement dependency injection
     - [ ] Create a dependency injection container
     - [ ] Configure services with their dependencies
     - [ ] Remove direct instantiation of dependencies in service constructors

 4. [ ] Improve error handling architecture
     - [ ] Create a centralized error handling mechanism
     - [ ] Implement custom exception classes for different error types
     - [ ] Add proper error logging and reporting

 5. [ ] Enhance configuration management
     - [ ] Move all configuration to a centralized location
     - [ ] Implement environment-specific configuration
     - [ ] Use a configuration management library

 ## Code Quality Improvements

 6. [ ] Refactor large methods
     - [ ] Break down methods longer than 50 lines
     - [ ] Extract helper methods for complex logic
     - [ ] Ensure each method has a single responsibility

-7. [ ] Improve code documentation
-   - [ ] Add docstrings to all classes and methods
-   - [ ] Document complex algorithms and business logic
-   - [ ] Create architecture documentation

-8. [ ] Enhance type annotations
+7. [ ] Enhance type annotations
     - [ ] Add comprehensive type hints to all functions
     - [ ] Create custom type definitions for complex data structures
     - [ ] Use generic types where appropriate

-9. [ ] Implement proper logging
+8. [ ] Implement proper logging
     - [ ] Add structured logging throughout the application
     - [ ] Configure different log levels for development and production
     - [ ] Add request ID to all logs for traceability

-10. [ ] Add unit tests
-    - [ ] Increase test coverage to at least 80%
-    - [ ] Add tests for edge cases and error conditions
-    - [ ] Implement test fixtures and mocks

 ## Performance Improvements